Omarosa Tells NPR She Heard Trump 'N-Word Tape,' Contradicting Her Own Tell-All Book

 "Instead of telling the truth about all the good President Trump and his administration are doing to make America safe and prosperous, this book is riddled with lies and false accusations," said press secretary Sarah Sanders in a statement.
 "It's sad that a disgruntled former White House employee is trying to profit off these false attacks, and even worse that the media would now give her a platform, after not taking her seriously when she had only positive things to say about the President during her time in the administration."

-Fired for cause, or the 'N-Word Tape'?
+Fired for cause, or the N-word tape?

 When Manigault Newman departed the White House late last year, the official line was that she had resigned.
 The unofficial line, attributed to unnamed sources in numerous reports, was that she rushed to the residence to plead her case with the president himself after being fired.

-Manigault Newman starts her book telling her version of how it all went down, strongly disputing any of the high drama, made-for-television antics reported about her departure.
+Manigault Newman starts her book telling her version of how it all went down, strongly disputing any of the high-drama, made-for-television antics reported about her departure.

-She writes that she had been hot on the case of finding outtakes from The Apprentice where Trump allegedly uses the "N-word," when chief of staff John Kelly called her into the super-secure White House Situation Room to fire her.
+She writes that she had been hot on the case of finding outtakes from The Apprentice where Trump allegedly uses the N-word, when chief of staff John Kelly called her into the supersecure White House Situation Room to fire her.
 Manigault Newman says Kelly told her there were "significant integrity issues" and "pretty significant legal issues that we hope won't make it ugly for you."
 The only example she says she was given was her use of a government car to attend the Congressional Baseball Game, which she says was done in an official capacity.

 I asked whether the president was aware of this.